Drug & Alcohol Addiction in Dunfermline

 Detox only focuses on eliminating toxic substances from your body.

-Further treatment such as counselling, CBT, 12-step program and holistic therapies are necessary to uproot and address the cause of addiction, prevent relapse after residential treatment and attain long term recovery.
+Further treatment in rehab such as counselling, CBT, 12 steps rehab programme and holistic therapies are necessary to uproot and address the cause of addiction, prevent relapse after residential treatment and attain long term recovery.

 - What is the first step in getting someone into rehab?